 - Explore your options - you don't have to wait: you can find out what's on offer right now.

 Where can I get support on Results Day?

 Looking for support in Oxfordshire on Results Days?
 Here's where to access it:

 Your school or college will have staff available to provide support to students on results day.
 Depending on what you need, they may give you an info pack about local learning options, have information and guidance (IAG) advisers available, or signpost you directly to staff from local colleges, Oxfordshire County Council's Employment Education and Training team or another organisation.

-There are drop-ins at most Further Education Colleges for results day, and many of them also offer phone support.
-Check the college websites or our Events pages.
+There are drop-ins (these may be virtual this year) at most Further Education Colleges for results day, and many of them also offer phone support.
+Check the college websites.